llm-d-incubation/llm-d-infra/quickstart/examples/precise-kv-scheduling/README.md

-# Feature: Precise Prefix Cache Aware Routing
+# Feature: Precise Prefix Cache Aware Scheduling

 ## Overview

-This is a simple quickstart demonstrating how to configure the inference scheduler to use the new precise prefix cache aware routing based on [vLLM KV-Events](https://github.com/vllm-project/vllm/issues/16669) data.
-Precise prefix cache aware routing pulls up-to-date prefix cache status from serving instances, eliminating the need for additional indexing services and increasing cache hit rate at high throughput.
+This is a simple quickstart demonstrating how to configure the inference scheduler to use the new precise prefix cache aware scheduling based on [vLLM KV-Events](https://github.com/vllm-project/vllm/issues/16669) data.
+Precise prefix cache aware scheduling pulls up-to-date prefix cache status from serving instances, eliminating the need for additional indexing services and increasing cache hit rate at high throughput.

 ## Installation

-> To adjust the model or any other modelservice values, simply change the values.yaml file in [ms-kv-events/values.yaml](ms-kv-events/values.yaml)
+> To adjust the model or any other modelservice values, simply change the values.yaml file in [ms-precise-kv-scheduling/values.yaml](ms-precise-kv-scheduling/values.yaml)
 >
 > Note that the decode vLLM container `--prefix-caching-hash-algo` argument must not change